ElmTheDev/ppspider/README.en.md

     import {Page} from "ppspider";
     ```
     and then declare a page: Page parameter in the parameter list of the callback function.
 If use
-  Import {Page} from "puppeteer" to import Page, the imported Page is just an interface, which cannot be determined at runtime by reflect-metadata,
+  Import {Page} from "puppeteer-core" to import Page, the imported Page is just an interface, which cannot be determined at runtime by reflect-metadata,
   and the page instance will not be injected successfully.
 This error is checked during startup.